Amoxicillin: Acute otitis media

 Children with acute otitis media who are younger than six months of age are generally treated with amoxicillin or other antibiotics.
 Although most children with acute otitis media who are older than two years old do not benefit from treatment with amoxicillin or other antibiotics, such treatment may be helpful in children younger than two years old with acute otitis media that is bilateral or accompanied by ear drainage.
 In the past, amoxicillin was dosed three times daily when used to treat acute otitis media, which resulted in missed doses in routine ambulatory practice.
-There is now evidence that two times daily dosing or once daily dosing has similar effectiveness.
+There is now evidence that two-times daily dosing or once-daily dosing has similar effectiveness.

 Respiratory infections

-Amoxicillin and amoxicillin-clavulanate have been recommended by guidelines as the drug of choice for bacterial sinusitis and other respiratory infections.
 Most sinusitis infections are caused by viruses, for which amoxicillin and amoxicillin-clavulanate are ineffective, and the small benefit gained by amoxicillin may be overridden by the adverse effects.

+Amoxicillin is considered the first-line empirical treatment for most cases of uncomplicated bacterial sinusitis in children and adults when culture data is unavailable.
 Amoxicillin is recommended as the preferred first-line treatment for community-acquired pneumonia in adults by the National Institute for Health and Care Excellence, either alone (mild to moderate severity disease) or in combination with a macrolide.
+Research suggests that is as effective as co-amoxiclav (a broad-spectrum antibiotic) for people admitted to hospital with pneumonia, regardless of its severity.
 The World Health Organization (WHO) recommends amoxicillin as first-line treatment for pneumonia that is not "severe".
 Amoxicillin is used in post-exposure inhalation of anthrax to prevent disease progression and for prophylaxis.

 H. pylori

-It is effective as one part of a multi-drug regimen for treatment of stomach infections of Helicobacter pylori.
+It is effective as one part of a multi-drug regimen for the treatment of stomach infections of Helicobacter pylori.
 It is typically combined with a proton-pump inhibitor (such as omeprazole) and a macrolide antibiotic (such as clarithromycin); other drug combinations are also effective.

+One old article suggests using amoxicillin with bismuth subsalicylate (pepto bismol) which does work.

 Lyme borreliosis

-Amoxicillin is effective for treatment of early cutaneous Lyme borreliosis; the effectiveness and safety of oral amoxicillin is neither better nor worse than common alternatively-used antibiotics.
+Amoxicillin is effective for the treatment of early cutaneous Lyme borreliosis; the effectiveness and safety of oral amoxicillin is neither better nor worse than common alternatively-used antibiotics.

+Odontogenic infections

+Amoxicillin is used to treat odontogenic infections, infections of the tongue, lips, and other oral tissues.
+It may be prescribed following a tooth extraction, particularly in those with compromised immune systems.